 Biography

-Dr Maximilian Felix Chami is a cultural heritage specialist based in the Department of Archaeology and Heritage Studies at the University of Dar es Salaam.
-He holds a PhD in Heritage Studies from BTU Cottbus-Senftenberg, Germany.
-Dr Chami previously served as a senior research officer and secretary of the restitution committee at the National Museum of Tanzania (2021–2022), and as a Culture and World Heritage Officer at the UNESCO National Commission of the United Republic of Tanzania (2015–2021).
-In 2022, he was appointed as a Sensitive Provenance Research Fellow at the University of Göttingen, and in 2023, he joined Open Restitution Africa (ORA) as a researcher, contributing to efforts aimed at improving access to information concerning the restitution of African material culture and human remains.
-Dr Chami held a research fellowship with the Institute of Cultural Anthropology and European Ethnology at the University of Göttingen, where he focused on colonial heritage and history.
-His research interests include cultural heritage management, colonial heritage, restitution, and the repatriation of human remains and ethnographic collections.
+Maximilian Felix Chami (PhD) is a cultural heritage specialist and Senior Lecturer in the Department of Archaeology and Heritage Studies at the University of Dar es Salaam, Tanzania and a Postdoctoral Fellow at the Centre for the Study of the Afterlife of Violence and the Reparative Quest (AVReQ) of Stellenbosch University.
+He holds a PhD in Heritage Studies from BTU Cottbus-Senftenberg, Germany and MA in Heritage Management from the University of Dar es Salaam, Tanzania.
+He previously served as a Senior Research Officer and Secretary of the Restitution Committee of cultural property and ancestral human remains at the National Museum of Tanzania (2021–2022) and as a Culture and World Heritage Officer at the UNESCO National Commission of the United Republic of Tanzania (2015–2021).
+Dr Chami was also a Visiting Researcher and Sensitive Provenance Research Fellow at the University of Göttingen, Germany in 2022 and 2024.
+His research focuses on cultural heritage management, colonial heritage and history, cultural tourism, and restitution and repatriation of human remains and ethnographic objects.

 Current Project